ninamcunha/dark-souls-knowledge-graph/README.md

 The app allows users to:

-- Search for entities (e.g., items, places, characters).
-- Visualize relationships between entities.
-- Explore the structure of the lore without writing queries.
-- Run pre-defined queries and question-answering tasks.
+- 📄 Browse the full dataset of graph relationships in tabular form.
+- 🌐 Visualize the complete knowledge graph with a size control slider.
+- ❓ Ask natural-language questions about the lore (e.g., “Which weapons are wielded by Black Knights?”).
+- ⚡ View results as both a table and a dynamic subgraph visualization.
+- 🧠 Read automatic interpretations of query results written by a language model.

 You can also run the app locally using: